 You should cover up the plant after using the material so that beneficial insects like bees and lacewings don’t get harmed by it.

 Diatomaceous earth is the mineral deposited by the fossilization of diatoms found in rivers, streams, and the ocean.
 So it can remain potent for a very long period of time.

 You do need to store it in a cool, dry place so it remains effective when you want to use it.
 The best place to store it is in an air-tight container.
 You could also store it in the refrigerator but keep it away from food as it can take on scents of leftovers.

 What are the benefits of using diatomaceous earth in your potted plants?

 The most common reason to use diatomaceous earth is that it kills pests in your potted plants.
 You can get rid of several insects like aphids, whiteflies, beetles, silverfish, earwigs, gnats, and ants using it.

 The diatomaceous earth when mixed with potting soil helps improve its texture.
 The material has moisture-retention abilities so it keeps sufficient moisture in the soil while draining out the excess.

 When the soil becomes dry, the diatomaceous earth releases the absorbed moisture back into the soil.
 This helps reduce the frequency of having to water the potted plants.

-The diatomaceous earth helps the plant roots to absorb nutrients from the soil as well as the fertilizer you add to the potting soil.
+The diatomaceous earth for houseplants helps the plant roots to absorb nutrients from the soil as well as the fertilizer you add to the potting soil.